Best Phlebotomy Schools in South Dakota

 Here’s what you need to know to choose a good phlebotomy program and get certified.

-How to Become a Phlebotomist in South Dakota
+How to become a phlebotomist in South Dakota

 South Dakota does not require a state license for phlebotomists.
 Most employers will still expect completion of an accredited training program and a national certification.